Introduction & Vibe

 How-To Guides

 Planning your trip to Copenhagen?
-Using the affiliate links below helps support this site at no extra cost to you.
+Using the links below helps support this site at no extra cost to you.
 I've only placed products here that I actually use and trust myself.
 Thank you for your support 🫶!

 Trusted Swiss VPN I use every single day as a nomad.
 It lets me appear in other countries to access region‑locked services (often financial), works in censored regions, and hides your IP from websites, advertisers, and governments — because what you do online is your business.